Samboja651/Addiction-Solver/README.md

 6. Form data is saved alongside with the logged in user id.
 Query the `addiction_data` table to see this.
 The code is in the `help.py` file.

 ## Next Step to fix
-- [x] means task is accomplished
-- [x] style the help/eresource page.
-Try comparing the styles in previos educational resource page and fix them to the current one.
 - [ ] The home page is not responsive on different screen sizes.
-- [x] There's a bug in the peer forum room page, can't send messages `fixed`
 - [ ] peer-doctor chat is not implemented
-- [ ] code formating - remove unnecessarty comments and files
-- [ ] making final presentation video for the class
-- [ ] success_stories transition, animation

-*Anyone can take on the tasks above or mention another are they want to fix.
-Please share ASAP in the TSP group the task you are doing so that we don't have to members working on same thing.*

 ### for this new upgrade.
 ![alt text](/app/static/images/thank-you-gif-1.gif)